jeancroy/fuzz-aldrin-plus/README.md

 -surg-ery
 ````

+For those familiar with code diff, this is basically the same problem.
+Except we do alignment of character in a word and diff perform alignment of lines in a file.
+Character present in second word but not the first are addition, character present only in the first are deletion, and character present in both are match - like unchanged lines in a diff.

 To get that alignment we start from the last character and trace back the best option.
 The pattern to looks for an **alignment** is the corner increase (diagonal+1 is greater than left or up.)

 ````